Ballan9/SafetyCultureInternship/WorkingProject/TelloSDKPy/README.md

 # TelloSDKPy

+This is from the original repo of damiafuentes

 DJI Tello drone python interface using the official [Tello SDK](https://dl-cdn.ryzerobotics.com/downloads/tello/20180910/Tello%20SDK%20Documentation%20EN_1.3.pdf).
 Yes, this library has been tested with the drone.
 Please see [example.py](https://github.com/damiafuentes/TelloSDKPy/blob/master/example.py) for a working example controlling the drone as a remote controller with the keyboard and the video stream in a window.